 Open access = no barriers

-Trauma Performance Improvement Journal is being established as an independently run channel of Cureus.com.
-All articles will be indexed in PubMed Central, PubMed and Google Scholar and will be available online with no barriers to access.
+Trauma Performance Improvement is an independently run specialty channel of The Cureus Journal of Medical Science.
+All published articles are indexed in PubMed Central, PubMed and Google Scholar and are available online with no barriers to access.

 There are no subscription fees under the open access publishing model.
 Instead, the author’s institution pays an Article Processing Charge (APC) to support publication costs.
 The APC model is key to making articles available to the widest audience possible.

-To submit a paper for consideration or to find out more about Trauma Performance Improvement Journal, click here to email the publisher.
+To submit a paper for consideration or to find out more about Trauma Performance Improvement, click here to email the publisher.